nathanscrivener/Terms-and-Conditions/index.md

 10.4    The Contractor is liable for, and indemnifies the Principal against, any loss or damage caused by its operations, personnel, subcontractors, or defective work to:

-    a)  Other parts of the overall project works (including work performed by the Principal or Other Contractors);
+- Other parts of the overall project works (including work performed by the Principal or Other Contractors);
-    b)  Existing property on or adjacent to the Site; and
+- Existing property on or adjacent to the Site; and
-    c)  Third parties or their property.
+- Third parties or their property.

 10.5    The Contractor shall rectify such damage promptly at its cost upon notification by the Principal.
 If the Contractor fails to do so, the Principal may rectify the damage and recover the reasonable costs incurred from the Contractor (including by way of deduction).